-The Sociolinguistics of Survey Translation presents an overview of challenges in survey translation, introduces a sociolinguistic framework to overcome these challenges and demonstrates step-by-step how this framework works to guide and evaluate survey translation.
+The Sociolinguistics of Survey Translation presents an overview of challenges in survey translation, introduces a sociolinguistic framework to overcome these challenges, and demonstrates step-by-step how this framework works to guide and evaluate survey translation.
 Topics covered in the book include the relationship between linguistic rules, cultural norms, and social practices and their impact on survey translation, the role of orthography and semiotic symbols in translation, translation of different types of survey materials, and various stages of translation review and evaluation.

-This accessible book not only demonstrates how sociolinguistics can be a useful framework to address thorny survey translation problems, but also provides practical and useful tools to guide survey translators and survey practitioners as they conduct and evaluate survey translations.
+This accessible book not only demonstrates how sociolinguistics can be a useful framework to address thorny survey translation problems but also provides practical and useful tools to guide survey translators and survey practitioners as they conduct and evaluate survey translations.

-Presenting easy to implement yet comprehensive survey translation methodology and providing practical tools for survey translators, practitioners and students, this book is the essential guide to this fast-growing area.
+Presenting an easy to implement yet comprehensive survey translation methodology and providing practical tools for survey translators, practitioners and students, this book is the essential guide to this fast-growing area.

 "Survey translation has received relatively little scholarly attention to date.
 The Sociolinguistics of Survey Translation is a very welcome addition to the field.
-The book discusses elements from sociolinguistics and translation studies, such as speech act theory, pragmatics, cultural norms, functional equivalence, and applies them to the field of survey translation."
+The book discusses elements from sociolinguistics and translation studies, such as speech act theory, pragmatics, cultural norms, and functional equivalence, and applies them to the field of survey translation."

-Ineke Crezee, Auckland University of Technology Center for Translation and Interpreting, New Zealand, and coeditor of Translation & Interpreting
+Ineke Crezee, Auckland University of Technology, Center for Translation and Interpreting, New Zealand, and coeditor of Translation & Interpreting

 "This volume provides a great step forward for modern survey translation by enhancing its linguistic foundation with sociolinguistic concepts.
-It is a marvelous tool box as well with the added benefit of examples from cultures as diverse as Arabic, Chinese or Spanish all linked to English as the source language."
+It is a marvelous tool box as well, with the added benefit of examples from cultures as diverse as Arabic, Chinese or Spanish, all linked to English as the source language."